-A. Deposits in escrow.

-1. In connection with any application for a special permit, site plan or subdivision approval, zoning amendment, variance, or other appeal, the Planning Board may require an applicant to deposit an initial sum of money into an escrow account in advance of the review of the application.
+- A. Deposits in escrow. - (1) In connection with any application for a special permit, site plan or subdivision approval, zoning amendment, variance, or other appeal, the Planning Board may require an applicant to deposit an initial sum of money into an escrow account in advance of the review of the application.
 Said sum shall be based on the estimated cost to the Town of reviewing the particular type of application before it.
 The Planning Board may consider the professional review expenses incurred by it and neighboring municipalities in reviewing similar applications.
-The Codes Enforcement Officer may also require a deposit in escrow pursuant to his or her authority under §§ 148-5-4.D, 148-5-4.G, 148-5-4.H.5 and 148-5-4.I.

-2. Use of funds.

-- a.
-The money deposited shall be used to cover the reasonable and necessary costs of reviewing an application, including costs of inspection of construction and completed improvements.
+The Codes Enforcement Officer may also require a deposit in escrow pursuant to his or her authority under §§ 148-5-4D, 148-5-4G, 148-5-4H(5) and 148-5-4I. - (2) Use of funds. - (a) The money deposited shall be used to cover the reasonable and necessary costs of reviewing an application, including costs of inspection of construction and completed improvements.
 Costs may include staff costs or consultant fees for planning, engineering, legal, and other professional and technical services required for the proper and thorough review of an application and project inspections.
-The reviews governed by this section shall include but not be limited to all environmental review pursuant to law including review of the proposed action under the State Environmental Quality Review Act (SEQR). - b.
-The review expenses provided for herein are in addition to application or administrative fees required pursuant to other sections of the Skaneateles Town Code.
-Monies deposited by applicants pursuant to this section shall not be used to offset the Town's general expenses of professional services for the several boards of the Town or its general administrative expenses. - c.
-Fees charged strictly as a result of a SEQR review shall in no event exceed the maximum amounts that can be charged pursuant to the SEQR regulations by the lead agency.
+The reviews governed by this section shall include but not be limited to all environmental review pursuant to law including review of the proposed action under the State Environmental Quality Review Act11 (SEQR). - (b) The review expenses provided for herein are in addition to application or administrative fees required pursuant to other sections of the Skaneateles Town Code.
+Monies deposited by applicants pursuant to this section shall not be used to offset the Town's general expenses of professional services for the several boards of the Town or its general administrative expenses.